 5.3.4 Application deadline and how to apply

+As early as possible (no later than the end of the 6th semester), talk with the RPC coordinator about your interests and plans.
 The following components make up a student’s application.
 A complete application must be submitted by the end of their 6th semester:

 1. Complete a new graduate application in your Admissions MyAccount.
 Login here to begin.